Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \newoverline{\eta^2} = \newoverline{\zeta^2} + \newoverline{f_0^2} + 2\newoverline{f_0\zeta} = \newoverline{\zeta^2} + f_0^2 + 2f_0\newoverline{\zeta} = \text{const.} \end{align} \]

 With Eq.
-(15.113) still implies this
+(15.113), this further implies

 \[ \begin{align} \newoverline{\zeta^2} = \text{const.} \end{align} \]

-The size $\newoverline{\zeta^2}$ is called enstrophy.
+The quantity $\newoverline{\zeta^2}$ is called the enstrophy.

 \[ \begin{align} \delta \coloneqq \nabla\cdot\mathbf{v}_h.\tag{15.117}\label{eq:divergenz_horiz_def} \end{align} \]

 According to Eq.
-(B.112) applies
+(B.112), one has

 \[ \begin{align} \delta = \frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} - v\frac{\tan\left(\varphi\right)}{a + z}. \end{align} \]